Configure Real User Monitoring to capture XHR actions

 -

-Under JavaScript framework support, select Angular.
+Under JavaScript framework support, turn on the Angular toggle.

 -